scottjr632/jf/jf-cli/README.md

 `jf w` is an alias for `jf worktree`.

-`jf worktree commit` runs `git add -p` and then prompts to add untracked files before committing.
+`jf commit` runs `git add -p` and then prompts to add untracked files before committing.
 `jf amend` and `jf worktree amend` use the same staging flow and default to `--no-edit` unless you pass `--edit`.

 `jf status` shows `git status` along with worktree and stack metadata.